kabbend/fading/README.md

 arg = baseDirectory :             Full path to global directory.
 In principle, this directory is the one shared with the projector
-                                  It may (and is recommended to) be a network shared directory (eg. google drive) [-s|--scenario fadingDirectory] : Path to a base (network) directory, common with projector [-d|--debug] :                    Run in debug mode [-l|--log] :                      Log to file (fading.log) instead of stdout [-a|--ack] :                      With FS mobile: Send an automatic acknowledge reply for each message received
+                                  It may (and is recommended to) be a network shared directory (eg. google drive) [-s|--scenario fadingDirectory] : relative path (from base directory) to the scenario directory [-d|--debug] :                    Run in debug mode [-l|--log] :                      Log to file (fading.log) instead of stdout [-a|--ack] :                      With FS mobile: Send an automatic acknowledge reply for each message received